vmware-archive/cimonitor/README.md

 ### Install gem dependencies

-If you don't have geminstaller installed, then execute:
+If you don't have bundler installed, then execute:
+    sudo gem update --system

-    sudo gem install geminstaller
+    sudo gem install bundler

 Then execute:

-    sudo geminstaller
+    bundler install # sudo is optional

 ### Set up the database